tazayun-ai/A-many-objective-NSGA-III-framework-for-mitigating-the-nutritional-risks-of-calorie-restriction/README.md

-Many-objective NSGA-III diet optimisation — data and code
+Many-objective NSGA-III diet optimisation: data and code

 Food-composition dataset and code for the paper: